UNIST-LOFT/SimAPR/README_detailed.md

 ### RQ 2: Recall
 We prepared a script to generate plots for RQ 2 (Figure 7 in the paper).

-Before you run this script, you should run DiffTGen and ODS.
+For RQ 2, you should run DiffTGen and ODS first.

 #### To run DiffTGen
-DiffTGen is used to filter out invalid patches from plausible patches.
+DiffTGen is used to filter out incorrect patches from valid patches.

 To run DiffTGen, run the following command:
 ```